 The Questar is a treat.
 It has no "go to" drive or modern electronics, but its setting circles are large enough that it works nicely in "push to" mode.
-The control box at the back with built in finder, Barlow lens, and a dedicated axial port for a camera make it a pleasure to use in the dark. its high quality optics, guaranteed to be 1/8 wave end to end, are a great match for modern digital image processing algorithms.
+The control box at the back with built in finder, Barlow lens, and a dedicated axial port for a camera make it a pleasure to use in the dark.
+Its high quality optics, guaranteed to be 1/8 wave end to end, are a great match for modern digital image processing algorithms.
 Finally there's the fan-boy thrill of using a version of the 1st telescope sent into space (Gemini 4) and one owned by Wernher Von Braun and Arthur C. Clark.

 Content created: 2015-05-18 and last modified: 2020-08-06

-By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and it's content is subject to the site wide Creative Commons licensing.
+By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and its content is subject to the site wide Creative Commons licensing.